amita-shukla/blog-1/content/posts/blog-upgrade/index.md

 * the static site generator on building picks up these files and creates a separate page on the site for them automatically

 ## Why Gatsby?
 There are a number of Static Site Generators out there, and I wanted to work on an ecosystem which gives me a lot of exposure to a number of libraries.
-I hence narrowed down on Javascript based SSGs.
+I therefore narrowed down on Javascript based SSGs.
 I further had experience in React, so Gatsby was one of the top choices.
 * Gastby is built on react, I can go on to do all what I can do with React.
 * Gatsby provides an interface on top of React so I don't need to worry about low level plumbing (such as routing) again.
 * Optimized for Image hosting: Even though I don't have many images on my blog, I have struggled with images a lot as they seriously affect site performance.
 Gatsby has advanced mechanisms for keeping images responsive and creating placeholders for smooth transition while an image loads.
 * **GraphQL!** Gatsby uses GraphQl to fetch all kinds of data, which I can use anywhere.
 I found this feature especially empowering.

+## Netlify
+[Netlify](https://www.netlify.com/) deserves a mention here as switching to it has made the entire workflow easier, with CI/CD, previews, builds, domain settings... all for free!

+## What New is In and What old has Gone
+- A faster website
+- On SSL
+- Well structured pages
+- No clutter view
+- Refined, responsive images
+- A more descriptive 'about me' section
+- A super cool logo and favicon
+- No overflowing Code Snippets
+- Emoji support :laughing:

+## OpenSource
+The blog is open source, meaning that all the source code and content is [here](https://github.com/amita-shukla/blog-1).
+Do checkout the README file and the issues in pipeline.
+If interested, you are free to fork (checkout the license).
+I am still a beginner in React development, and simply abhore CSS, so all suggestion to improve the code are welcome! :smile: